RouaSmisem02/FluentORM/LazurdIT.FluentOrm/assets/README.md

 ## Release Notes
+# 1.3.6
+Provide varios fixes and enhancements to the SDK, upgrade to this version is highly recommended.
+- Fix: Dependency Error in DotNet 6.0.
+- Feature: Support DotNet 9.0.
+- Feature: Added "NotEq" where condition.

 # 1.3.5
 Provide varios fixes and enhancements to the SDK, upgrade to this version is highly recommended.
 - Fix: Fixed an issue with DbParameters inPgSql.
 - Fix: Fixed varios bugs in Select Query.
-- Add: Added recusrive And/Or conditions (Conditions can now contain a single or group conditions on multiple levels).
+- Feature: Added recusrive And/Or conditions (Conditions can now contain a single or group conditions on multiple levels).
 - Enhancement: Added extra 21 test-cases to ensure more stability.
 - Enhancement: Reconstruct and enhance FluentCondition class.
 - Enhancement: Reconstruct and enhance ConditionsManager classes.